Home Staging Tips and Ideas

 Lighting is Important

-“Light” and “bright” are keywords that describe what most home buyers are looking for their next home.
-To achieve a well-lit room, you need natural light, layered with other light sources (floor lamps, table lamps, pendant lights, reading light, etc.).
-Together, it creates a positive feel and a feeling of warmth to any room which is important when showcasing your home for sale.
+“Light” and “bright” are keywords that describe what most buyers are looking for in their next house.
+To achieve a well-lit room, you need natural light, layered with other sources (floor lamps, table lamps, pendants, reading lights, etc.).
+Together, it creates a positive feel and a feeling of warmth in any room which is important when showcasing your house for sale.

 Set the Mood

-If you have a gas fireplace, turning it on right before your house showing can give the house a little ambience.
-Make sure your thermostat is set to a comfortable temperature for buyers to linger, stay, and appreciate the warmth and comfort of your home
+If you have a gas fireplace, turning it on right before your house showing can give the house a little ambiance.
+Make sure your thermostat is set to a comfortable temperature for buyers to linger, stay, and appreciate the warmth and comfort of your house.

 Add a Splash of Colour

-Every color can bring in a certain feeling; it can bring in calmness, relaxation, the right energy or cheer needed to connect with buyers when showcasing your home for sale.
+Every color can bring in a certain feeling; it can bring in calmness, relaxation, the right energy, or cheer needed to connect with buyers when showcasing your house for sale.
 A pop of color can create just the right amount of personality and style.
 It is one of the most important tools in home staging.
 Oh, and it looks great on your listing photos too!

 Accessories are a Must

-When you‘ve done everything, and it feels like something is missing, this means it’s time to accessorize and add more details to pretty it up to achieve that magazine worthy look that your buyers wanted.
-These small details make a big difference when buyers are browsing your home.
+When you‘ve done everything, and it feels like something is missing, this means it’s time to accessorize and add more details to pretty it up to achieve that magazine-worthy look that your buyers wanted.
+These small details make a big difference when buyers are browsing your house.
 Accessories may be defined as non-essentials, but they are a must in any room.

 Focus on Function

-Summing Up Home Staging Tips To Sell A Home Quick
+Summing Up Staging Tips To Sell Your House Quick

 Home staging is a good way to stand out from the other sellers in the area.
 If you choose to leave the place empty, you are relying only on price and location as the main selling points.
-Adding a few key pieces of furniture and some accents for appearance purposes helps people to see the property as a real home and not just another house.
+Adding a few key pieces of furniture and some accents for appearance purposes is easy and helps people to see the property as a real house and not just another house.